 Our aim for 2021 is to increase the amounts of children supported in informal ECD centres, working with local social workers to identify the children most in need in the various communities we support.

 SOUP-ER HERO INITIATIVE

 Covid-19 hit South Africa in March 2020 and our communities were really in a bad way.
-The economy took a nosedive and millions of people were without work, children not at school on their feeding schemes and people hungry everywhere.
-We started engaging with community leaders, school principals and other NGOs and within a month we had set up Soup Kitchens run by community, in the community and assisting their own people.
+The economy took a nosedive and millions of people were without work, children not at school on their feeding schemes and people were hungry everywhere.
+We started engaging with community leaders, school principals and other NGOs and within a month we had set up Soup Kitchens run by the community, in the community and assisting their own people.